 (And as we mentioned, you can filter and sort those results by clicking the abacus-looking thing next to the search field.)

 You can also search a blog directly from the blog’s URL, as long as their theme includes a search field.
 But why take the risk?
 Just use your dash.

-You can always remove your blog from all search engine results (including our own) by turning off the "Allow search engines to index your blog" option in your Blog Settings.
+You can always remove your blog from all search engine results (including our own) by turning off the "Allow this blog to appear in search results" option in your Blog Settings.

 Tags make it easier for readers to find posts about a specific topic on your blog.
 For instance, you could tag your landscape photographs with #landscape or posts about your butler with #butler.

 It’s as easy as you’d expect.
 When you create a post, enter the tags in the field at the bottom of the post form.

 If your theme supports them, yes.
 You can find themes that display tags with each post at tumblr.com/themes.
 Even if a theme doesn’t show post tags, they will still appear in the Dashboard and be searchable across Tumblr.

 You can add tags to keep your posts organized, but they won't be searchable on Tumblr.